casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 First, create the directory for the new contract.
 This folder should have two sub-directories named `contract` and `test`.

 - `contract` -  This directory contains the code that becomes the Wasm which is eventually sent to the network.
 - `test` -  This is an optionial directory that will contain tests for unit testing and asserting that the behavior of the contract matches expectations.
-As users must pay for execution, these test should be considered a best practice.
+As users must pay for execution, these tests should be considered a best practice.
 However, they are not required.

 Use the below command to create a new contract folder.
 This creates the `contract` folder with */src/main.rs* file and *cargo.toml* file